9. team

 In Poland in March, the weather is still quite cool and changeable (W marcu jak w garncu – “March is like a pot of mixed ingredients”) — it’s the transition from winter to spring.
 Average daytime temperature: 3–10°C, Average nighttime temperature: -2 to 2°C Typical weather: cloudy days, some rain or light snow, occasional sunshine.
 It’s good to bring warm clothes, waterproof shoes, and layers — it can feel cold, especially in the mornings and evenings.

-BRING SOME SNOW 😉
+BRING SOME SNOW TOO 😉

 ✅ Transportation